 Lectures and exercises.
 The lectures will be given in the form of a seminar.
 Participants have to be prepared by reading book chapters and/or research articles, which will be discussed by the group.
 Each participant will present a topic and moderate the discussions during one week.
 Exercise groups will be held for getting experience with wind turbine simulation software and with relevant analysis methods using MATLAB scripts.
-There is no exam, but each student has to work on an agreed research task and hand in a comprehensive report at the end of the semester, on which the grade will be based.
+In addition to an oral exam, each student has to work on an agreed research task and hand in a comprehensive report at the end of the semester.

 Exam registration requires that class registration is approved in the same semester.
 Compulsory activities from previous semester may be approved by the department.